robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 After fine tuning and creating a proprietary version of the base model, I found that my new version of ChatGPT could answer questions based off of the newly ingested domain-specific content, even without added context in the prompt.
 However, the answers were much less specific than when context was attached, as in approach two.

-As a result, it made sense to combine the two approaches -- fine tuning a custom model yet still providing best-fit context in the prompt.
+Next, I combined the two approaches -- fine tuning a custom model while addding best-fit context in the prompt.

-Importantly, custom models can be fine tuned again and again.
-Over time, repeated fine tuning will likely get the custom model closer to producing your desired output, especially with regard to style and tone and rooting out incorrect or otherwise undesirable responses.
+It is important to note that fine tuning does not create a new store of information in the model.
+In fine tuning, you feed the model perhaps 100-200 examples, whereas the base model has been trained on hundreds of millions of documents.
+At best, it appears that fine tuning can adjust the model a bit to your domain area's terminology and specific task instructions.
+To get responses aligned closely with your domain content, you will need to include related context in the prompt.

 ## The ChatGPT Ecosystem
 OpenAI was founded in 2015 by a group that includes Elon Musk, with Microsoft as an investor and key partner.